 These benefits are long-lasting.
 Not only to ourselves and our own lives, but to those we connect with.

 When our background beat has a steady and balanced rhythm, this renewed joy and peace is of great benefit to all.
 At work, at home, in the community.
 It rubs off on everyone.

+I invite you to Rest.
+Connect.
+Create at our transformational retreats for women.
 It’s the best investment you can make.